Corymbia aureola: Taxonomy and naming

-The yellowjacket was first formally described in 1991 by Ian Brooker and Anthony Bean in the journal Austrobaileya and given the name Eucalyptus aureola from specimens collected by Brooker on hills west of Lake Elphinstone in 1989.
-In 1995, Ken Hill and Lawrie Johnson changed the name to Corymbia aureola.
+The yellowjacket was first formally described in 1991 by Ian Brooker and Anthony Bean in the journal Austrobaileya.
+It was given the name Eucalyptus aureola from specimens collected by Brooker on hills west of Lake Elphinstone in 1989.
+In 1995, Ken Hill and Lawrie Johnson changed its name to Corymbia aureola.
 The specific epithet (aureola) is from the diminutive form of the Latin word aureus meaning "golden", referring to the colour of the bark.

 Distribution and habitat

 Corymbia aureola grows in skeletal soils on sandstone ridges, often with Acacia shirleyi, E. trachyphloia and E. papuana.
 It is only known from the Cherwell Range south of Moranbah, the Carborough Range west of Nebo and the Yellowjacket Ridge near Blackwater in central Queensland.

 Conservation status

-This euclaypt is classified as "least concern" under the Queensland Government Nature Conservation Act 1992.
+This eucalypt is classified as "least concern" under the Queensland Government Nature Conservation Act 1992.